🔼The name Zephathah: Summary

 🔼Etymology of the name Zephathah

-The name Zephathah appears to derive off the form צפה (sph):
+The name Zephathah appears to derive off the verb צפה (sapa), meaning to cover:

-If our name indeed comes from either of the verbs צפה (sph), it appears to be an older spelling (צפת, spt in stead of צפה, sph) in turn made feminine with a final ה (he).
+If our name indeed comes from either of our verbs צפה (sapa), it appears to be an older spelling (צפת, spt instead of צפה, sph) in turn made feminine with a final ה (he).

 Of the sources we routinely consult, only Alfred Jones (Dictionary of Old Testament Proper Names) dares to propose a translation of our name, which is Watch-tower.
-But this seems to be a rather inconsiderate name for a valley, and perhaps this name isn't taken from the צפה (sapa I), meaning to watch, but rather from the verb צפה (sapa II), meaning to lay out.
+But this seems to be a rather inconsiderate name for a valley, and perhaps this name isn't taken from the meaning of to lay out physically.
 That would give our name the meaning of Covered or Carpeted.
 With what exactly this valley would be covered remains a mystery, but it does seem to hint at a reason why Zerah and his army chose to be there.

 Neither NOBSE Study Bible Name List nor BDB Theological Dictionary interprets our name.
 BDB ostensibly lists it alphabetically under צפת (spt), and not below either of the proposed verbs צפה (sph).